Safety Helmets: A Critical Component of Workplace Safety

 Safety helmets are further classified into different classes based on their electrical insulation properties:

-• Class C (Conductive): These helmets provide no electrical protection.
+• Class C (Conductive): They provide no electrical protection.
 They are typically used in environments where electrical hazards are not a concern.

-• Class G (General): These helmets offer protection against low-voltage electrical conductors up to 2,200 volts.
+• Class G (General): They offer protection against low-voltage electrical conductors up to 2,200 volts.
 They are suitable for general use in various industrial settings.

-• Class E (Electrical): These helmets provide the highest level of electrical insulation, protecting against high-voltage conductors up to 20,000 volts.
+• Class E (Electrical): They provide the highest level of electrical insulation, protecting against high-voltage conductors up to 20,000 volts.
 They are essential for electrical work and environments with high-voltage hazards.

 Safety Helmet vs. Hard Hat